Jan Kolář (ice hockey, born 1986)

-Jan Kolář (born 22 November 1986) is a Czech professional ice hockey defenseman for HC Dynamo Pardubice in the Czech Extraliga (ELH) and the Czech national team.
+Jan Kolář (born 22 November 1986) is a Czech professional ice hockey defenceman for HC Dynamo Pardubice in the Czech Extraliga (ELH) and the Czech national team.

+Career

 Kolář previously played in the Kontinental Hockey League for HC Donbass, Admiral Vladivostok and Amur Khabarovsk.
 He participated at the IIHF World Championship for the Czech Republic in 2014, 2015 2016 and 2019.
 He also played in the 2018 Winter Olympics.